itsmeamitesh01/automated-rfm-pipeline/README.md

 This project demonstrates the transformation of a manual data analysis task into a robust, production-ready, and hands-off engineering solution.

+## Project Evolution

+This project is the automated, production-ready version of an initial exploratory analysis.
+The original work, which involved manual, standalone SQL queries to derive business insights, can be found in the (RFM Customer Segmentation & Retention Analysis)(https://github.com/itsmeamitesh01/RFM-Customer-Segmentation-Analysis).

+This pipeline takes the core logic from that analysis and re-engineers it into a robust, scheduled, and containerized system suitable for a production environment.

 ## Technologies Used

 - **Cloud:** Google Cloud Platform (GCP)